-When the Legislature first addressed this issue in 2001, it gave a person convicted at trial and sentenced a statutory right to petition for post-conviction DNA testing of physical evidence collected at the time of the crime based on the assertion that the DNA test results could exonerate that person or alternatively reduce the sentence.2 In order to petition, the person must: 1) be a person convicted at trial and sentenced, 2) show that his or her identity was a genuinely disputed issue in the case and why, 3) claim to be innocent, and 4) meet the reasonable probability standard that the person would have been acquitted or received a lesser sentence if the DNA testing had been done at the time of trial or done at the time of the petition under the evolving forensic DNA testing technologies.
+When the Florida Legislature first addressed this issue in 2001, it gave a person convicted at trial and sentenced a statutory right to petition for post-conviction DNA testing of physical evidence collected at the time of the crime based on the assertion that the DNA test results could exonerate that person or alternatively reduce the sentence.
+See ch.
+2001-97, L.O.F.; ss.
+925.11 and 943.3251, F.S.
+In order to petition, the person must: 1) be a person convicted at trial and sentenced, 2) show that his or her identity was a genuinely disputed issue in the case and why, 3) claim to be innocent, and 4) meet the reasonable probability standard that the person would have been acquitted or received a lesser sentence if the DNA testing had been done at the time of trial or done at the time of the petition under the evolving forensic DNA testing technologies.

 If the trial court determines that the facts are sufficiently alleged, the state attorney is required to respond within 30 days pursuant to court order.
-If the court decides to hold a hearing, the court may appoint counsel for an indigent petitioner, if necessary.
+If the court decides to hold a hearing, the court may appoint counsel for an indigent, if necessary.
 The trial court must make a determination based on a finding of whether:

-- the physical evidence that may contain DNA still exists; - the results of DNA testing of that evidence would have been admissible at trial and whether there is reliable proof that the evidence has not been materially altered and would be admissible at a future hearing; and - a reasonable probability exists that the defendant would have been acquitted of the crime charged or received a lesser sentence if DNA test results had been admitted at trial.
+- the physical evidence that may contain DNA still exists; - the results of DNA testing of that evidence would have been admissible at trial and whether there is reliable proof that the evidence has not been materially altered and would be admissible at a future hearing; and - a reasonable probability exists that the defendant would have been acquitted of the crime charged if DNA test results had been admitted at trial.